citation-file-format/citation-file-format/schema-guide.md

 - type: [`definitions.url`](#definitionsurl)
 - required: false

-The URL of the software in a source code repository.
+The URL of the work in a source code repository (when the work is software).

 Usage example: